 - Think critically about social scientific approaches to sexuality and/or sexual health in a broader social context.

-Over the summer and fall of 2018, SPAN Curricular Fellows will meet and work together on developing their courses to be offered over the next few academic years.
+Over the summer and fall of 2019, SPAN Curricular Fellows will meet and work together on developing their courses to be offered over the next few academic years.
 These meetings will focus on discussions of pedagogy, assessment, and innovative ways to encourage the development of new and expanded course offerings that address questions of sexuality and health.
-The results will be shared with the SPAN Directors.
+The results will be shared with the SPAN Co-Directors.

 What to include in the proposal: